Zalafa: History

-Ottoman and British Mandate periods
+Ottoman Empire

 In 1870, French explorer Victor Guérin found Zalafa "almost completely deserted", and in the 1870s it was described as "a small ruined village with a well" by the PEF's Survey of Western Palestine (SWP).
 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya of Shafa al-Gharby.

 During the 19th and first half of the 20th century, Zalafa was one of the settlements of the so-called "Fahmawi Commonwealth" established by Hebronite clans belonging to Umm al-Fahm.
 The Commonwealth consisted of a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
 The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.

 The village's clay and straw houses were built close to each other for security reasons.
 Clan divisions were reflected in the distribution of the houses.
 Zalafa's residents drew water from nearby springs and the village lacked basic services such as schools, clinics, local government, banks, etc. Following the Jewish migration to Palestine, many of Zalafa's residents worked in Jewish-owned fields and settlements.
 In addition to being a new source of income, this work experience instilled in the residents advanced skills that improved their way of life.

+British Mandate

 In the 1922 census the population of the village was 156, all of whom were Muslim.
 In the 1931 census there were 198 Muslim residents living in 43 houses, increasing to 340 in the 1945 statistics.
 In 1944/45 a total of 2,677 dunums of village land was allocated for grains, 65 dunums were irrigated or used for orchards, and 8 dunams were classified as built-up areas.

 In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
 In 1943, they owned 161 heads of cattle, 10 sheep over a year old, 220 goats over a year old, 23 horses, 2 mules, 51 donkeys, 590 fowls, and 132 pigeons.